iwanro/Subscription-Manager/README.md

-# Subscription-Manager
-A practical browser extension for organizing subscriptions.
-Get notifications, view nice analytics, export PDFs or Excel files, let AI categorize automatically, and manage your budget.
-Save money and avoid the stress of forgotten subscriptions.
-Try it for free!

 # Subscription Manager - Browser Extension

 A comprehensive subscription management browser extension that helps you track, analyze, and optimize all your recurring costs with advanced analytics and AI-powered features.